 You’re probably wondering how the heck do these guys access all of these lounges?!
 Don’t worry, there is no secret password or handshake that will grant access.
 However, there is a handful of Credit Cards that can provide you with access to these perks.
 In addition to credit cards, earning status with Airlines and Hotels can also provide access to the coveted lounges.
 Let’s review the different options below:

 The most popular Airport Lounge Credit Card perk out there is the Priority Pass Membership.
 According to the Priority Pass Website, they currently offer 1,200 Lounges in 500 Cities across 143 Countries.
 This means, wherever you go, chances are a lounge is available.
 As you can see from the prices below, access to these lounges is not cheap.
-Luckily, many Credit Cards provide a complimentary membership.
-A few of my favorite options are the Chase Sapphire Reserve and the Amex Platinum Card.
+Luckily, many credit cards provide a complimentary membership.
+A few of my favorite options are the Chase Sapphire Reserve and The Platinum Card® from American Express.

 Now, these are not the traditional lounges that you’d imagine but are important to cover nonetheless.
 Chase Sapphire Reserve cardholders have an additional benefit at certain airport restaurants which provides credit towards a meal.
 Typically, this credit can be extended to up to one guest.
 You can search within the Priority Pass website or Mobile App for Restaurants that participate.
 One of my favorite options is Bobby Van’s Steakhouse located at JFK Airport in Terminal 8.
 The cardholder and guest can each receive $28 ($56 Total) off of the final bill.
 The last time I visited was during an epic attempt at a Basic Lounge Challenge at JFK Airport!